 The DBA faculty have professional expertise in their field of study, strong academic credentials, and extensive experience in online course development and delivery.
 They know how to engage with and connect students through our online platforms, providing an enhanced, robust, and encouraging learning environment.
 Furthermore, they act as faculty advisers, supporting and guiding students through to dissertation completion.
-Additional dissertation information is available in Applied Research in the DBA.
+Additional dissertation information is available in the Dissertation Essentials Resources course in ulearn.